On gradual-impulse control of continuous-time Markov decision processes with exponential utility: Model description and problem statement

-Roughly speaking, an intervention is over as soon as the possibly empty sequence of simultaneous impulses is over.
-Given the $n$th intervention is over, the kernel $\Phi_n$ specifies the conditional distribution of the planned time until the next impulse.
+{Let us provide an interpretation of how a policy $u$ acts on the system dynamics.} Roughly speaking, an intervention is over as soon as the (possibly empty) sequence of simultaneous impulses is over.
+Given that the $n$th intervention is over, the kernel $\Phi_n$ specifies the conditional distribution of the planned time until the next impulse (or next sequence of impulses).
 The (conditional) distribution of the time until the next natural jump (if there were no interventions before it) is the non-stationary exponential distribution with rate $\int_{\textbf{A}^G}q_{\bar{x}(Y_n)}(a)\Pi_n(da|H_n,t)$.
 In other words, $\Pi_n$ is the relaxed gradual control.
-Given the $n$th intervention is over, the next intervention is triggered by either the next planned impulse or the next natural jump; in the former case, the new intervention has the distribution given by $\Gamma^1_n$, and in the latter case the new intervention has the distribution given by $\Gamma^0_n.$ This interpretation will be seen consistent with (\ref{JapanExplain01}) and (\ref{JapanExplain02}) below.
+Given the $n$th intervention is over, the next intervention is triggered by either the next planned impulse or the next natural jump; in the former case, the new intervention has the distribution given by $\Gamma^1_n$, and in the latter case the new intervention has the distribution given by $\Gamma^0_n.$ This interpretation will be seen consistent with (\ref{JapanExplain01}) and (\ref{JapanExplain02}) below, {where one can see how a policy $u$ acts on the conditional law of the marked point process $\{(T_n,Y_n)\}_{n=1}^\infty.$ See also the caption of Figure \ref{Japanfig:01}.}

-Below, in most of the cases, the term of a policy is associated with continuous-time impulse-gradual control problem.
-This is to distinguish it from the corresponding object in DTMDPs, which will be called strategy.